kabk/go-theses-21-tereza-novakova/README.md

 My name is Tereza,
 I’ve constructed The Egoless manifesto, I’m trying to live within the rules, it seems a difficult task.
 I’m investigating if one’s Nothingness could achieve its Fullness.

 According to Jung, the Pleroma is the totality of all opposites.
-In Christianity, it means to fill up an empty thing or to complete an incomplete thing, else the state of fulness or completion, the fulfillment, the full amount.
+In Christianity, it means to fill up an empty thing or to complete an incomplete thing, else the state of fulness or completion, the fulfilment, the full amount.
 Is it possible to design one’s own personal subjective Pleroma?

 My name is Tereza,
 I know I’m repeating myself, however, this is the last time I’m saying it to you.
 From this moment on, I will try to act as an Egoless person.